-You must complete tobacco-user certification for you and your eligible dependents.
+You must certify whether anyone in your family who is enrolled in GBP health insurance uses tobacco.
 Tobacco users will be charged an additional premium of \$30 each month (up to \$90 per household each month).
+You must certify, even if you and your covered family members don't use tobacco.
+If you don't certify non-use, we'll assume you and your covered dependents age 18 and older use tobacco and charge the additional premium.
 You can find the definition of a tobacco user, a list of tobacco products and other helpful information on the ERS website at https://ers.texas.gov/About-ERS/Policies/Tobacco-Policy-and-Certification.
-An additional premium will be charged for you and/or your eligible dependents if you do not certify tobacco use.